Take a look at some of the groundbreaking research currently under way by these Murrow College faculty members:

 Bruce Pinkleton (Ph.D., 1992, Michigan State University) is a professor of communication and chair of the Strategic Communication degree program at Washington State University.
 His research program focuses on the role of individual motivations and information source use in individuals’ decision-making processes in political and health contexts, including evaluating communication campaign effectiveness.
 He is coauthor of Strategic Public Relations Management and is widely published in peer-reviewed journals including the Journal of Communication, Communication Research, the Journal of Health Communication, Health Communication, Pediatrics, the Journal of Advertising, and Mass Communication and Society.
 His research has been sponsored by the Associated Press-Seattle, the American Legacy Foundation, the Washington State Department of Social and Health Services, and the Alcoholic Beverage and Medical Research Foundation.
 He received the 2007 Public Relations Educator of the Year award from the Greater Spokane Chapter of the Public Relations Society of America. firstname.lastname@example.org

-Lawrence Pintak (Ph.D., Islamic Studies, Univ. of Wales, Lampeter) is the founding dean and professor of communication at Washington State University.
-His research interests are America’s relationship with the Muslim world, the role of the media in shaping global perceptions and government policy, the future of journalism in a digital/globalized world, and the responsibilities of reporters covering conflict and social injustice.
-Pintak is founder and co-editor of the online journal Arab Media & Society (www.arabmediasociety) and serves on the editorial boards of Media, War & Conflict and Global Media Journal.
-His research articles have appeared in the International Journal of Press/Politics, Journalism Studies, Journalism Practice and Middle East Journal.
-His research on Arab media has also been featured in The New York Times Week in Review.
-Pintak’s books include Beirut Outtakes (1988), Seeds of Hate: How America’s flawed Middle East Policy ignited the jihad (2003), and Reflections in a Bloodshot Lens: America, Islam & the War of Ideas (2006), which Middle East Journal called “an example of the best of contemporary journalism.”
-His forthcoming book, The New Arab Journalist, will be published by I.B.
-Tauris in early 2010.
+Lawrence Pintak (Ph.D., Islamic Studies, Univ. of Wales, Lampeter) is the founding dean and professor of communication at Washington State University and a former CBS News Middle correspondent.
+His research interests include America’s relationship with the Muslim world, the role of the media in shaping global perceptions and government policy, the future of journalism in a digital/globalized world, and the responsibilities of reporters covering conflict and social injustice.
+Pintak is founder and former editor of the online journal Arab Media & Society (www.arabmediasociety) and serves on the editorial boards of Media, War & Conflict and Global Media Journal.
+His research articles have appeared in the International Journal of Press/Politics, Journalism, Journalism Studies, Media, Culture and Society, Journalism Practice and Middle East Journal.
+His research on Arab and Pakistani journalism has been featured in The New York Times Week in Review.
+Pintak’s books include Beirut Outtakes (1988), Seeds of Hate: How America’s flawed Middle East Policy ignited the jihad (2003), and Reflections in a Bloodshot Lens: America, Islam & the War of Ideas (2006), which Middle East Journal called “an example of the best of contemporary journalism,” The New Arab Journalist (2010), and Islam for Journalists (Reynolds Newsbooks).